meetings/developer-docs/data-api/resources/meetings/README.md

 In addition to normal function, you can pass in the id for a meeting_suggestion object to activate:

     from_suggestion_id

+If you do this, no further parameters are used and the meeting is created from the data found in this suggestion.

 ## Remove